indianakernick/STELA/README.md

 }
 ```

-~~Here's some programs you can try out!~~ Lambdas are not supported yet so not all of the tests
+Here's some programs you can try out!
+The LLVM backend is capable of compiling all of the tests but is still very unfinished.
-can be compiled with the LLVM backend.

 ### Lambdas